pgRouting/pgrouting/doc/coloring/pgr_bipartite.rst

 The examples in this section use the following :ref:`fig1`

-:Example: It also possibe the cyclic graph can also be bipartite:
+:Example: It is possible that the cyclic graph can also be bipartite:

 .. literalinclude:: doc-bipartite.queries
     :start-after: --q2
     :end-before: --q3